Workday/canvas-kit/modules/_labs/pagination/react/README.md

   <img src="https://img.shields.io/badge/LABS-beta-orange" alt="LABS: Beta" />
 </a>  This component is work in progress and currently in pre-release.

-`Pagination` is a composable component for handling navigation between pages in a range.
+`Pagination` is a compound component for handling navigation between pages in a range.

 ## Table of Contents